NabeelYousafPasha/Foodics/README.md

 ```

 When a customer makes an order that includes a Burger.
 The system needs to update the
-stock of each of the ingredients so it reflects the amounts consumed.
+stock of each of the ingredients so, it reflects the amounts consumed.
 Also when any of the ingredients stock level reaches 50%, the system should send an
 email message to alert the merchant they need to buy more of this ingredient.

 ### Requirements: